Investigating suspected civilian harm

 Chora 2007

-During the defence of the Chora valley during the Dutch mission in Afghanistan in 2007, several civilians and a Dutch soldier were killed.
-During the Battle of Chora, an Afghan residential complex (a quala), from which shots were fired at Dutch soldiers, was attacked.
+During the defence of the Chora Valley during the Dutch mission in Afghanistan in June 2007, several civilians and a Dutch soldier were killed.
+During the Battle of Chora, an Afghan residential complex (a quala) from which shots were fired at Dutch soldiers, was attacked.
 In 2022, the Dutch civil court ruled that the Dutch State could not sufficiently demonstrate that the residential complex had been a legitimate military objective.
-The State complies with the court's decision by paying compensation.
+The State complied with the court's decision by paying financial compensation.

 Hawija 2015

-In 2015, part of the Iraqi city of Hawija was severely affected by secondary explosions of an unforeseen scale after a Dutch F-16 bombed an IS bomb factory, resulting in civilian casualties.
+On 3 June 2015, part of the Iraqi city of Hawija was severely affected by secondary explosions of an unforeseen scale after a Dutch F-16 bombed an IS car bomb factory, resulting in civilian casualties.
 On a voluntary basis, the Netherlands has since carried out reconstruction projects in Hawija.

 Mosul 2015

 On the night of 20-21 September 2015, an airstrike was carried out in Mosul against an alleged IS headquarters.
-Afterwards, the Netherlands was informed by CENTCOM that the target was later identified as a residential house, where civilians resided.
-Prior to the weapon deployment, there were no indications of incorrect information.
-In 2020, a survivor received voluntary compensation from the Ministry of Defence.
+Afterwards, the Netherlands was informed by CENTCOM that the target was later identified as a residential building, where civilians resided.
+Prior to the airstrike, there were no indications of incorrect information.
+In 2020, an affected individual received financial compensation from the Ministry of Defence.

 Independent research

-With the help of the Netherlands Institute of Military History (NIMH), the Netherlands Institute for War, Holocaust and Genocide Studies (NIOD) is conducting independent research into 20 years of Dutch deployment in Afghanistan.
+The Netherlands Institute for War, Holocaust and Genocide Studies (NIOD) is conducting independent research into 20 years of Dutch deployment in Afghanistan, assisted by the Netherlands Institute of Military History (NIMH).
 The Battle of Chora, fought in 2007, is part of this study.

-An independent investigation committee chaired by Ms Winnie Sorgdrager LLM is now examining how Dutch weapon deployment in Hawija in 2015 could result in civilian casualties.
-The committee is also looking into the lessons to be learned for the future.
+An independent investigation committee chaired by Ms Winnie Sorgdrager LLM investigated how a Dutch airstrike in Hawija in 2015 resulted in civilian casualties.
+The committee also analysed the lessons to be learned for the future.